gabrielbdornas/braicode/pages/002-03-strings.md

 print(course[1:-1])
 ````

+Pay close attention to this square brackets syntax, because quite often it's the topic for online Python tests or university exams, besides I've been surprised how often I have needed to know how to do this in my day-to-day job.

 ## Formatted Strings

 Formatted strings are particularly useful in situations where you dynamically generate some text with your variables.